This website may contain affiliate links and we may be compensated (at no cost to you!).

 Pizza was meant to be eaten fresh out of the oven at Leon Gessi New York Pizza.

-Pick up a giant slice of New York-style pizza, a sub, or salad for lunch, or order a whole pie to go.
+Locals have been grabbing a giant slice of New York-style pizza, a sub, or salad for lunch, from Leon Gessi for as long as I’ve lived in the city.

 Leon Gessi is in central Colorado Springs on Palmer Park Boulevard, so it will take you out of the downtown area.

-But with a casual atmosphere and gluten-free and vegan options, this is a quick stop for an affordable and delicious lunch.
+And with gluten-free and vegan options, this is a quick stop for an affordable and delicious lunch

 11. BJ’s Velvet Freez